Openhab-Nodes/website/content/en/developer/addons.md

 This chapter sheds some light on what addons actually are and introduces into addon development.
 It starts with how to setup your development environment and refers to the various *template* repositories that allow you to easily clone example code.

-This text assumes that you know how to open and operate a terminal, because for brevity reasons only command line instructions are given most of the time.
+This text assumes that you know how to open and operate a terminal, because for brevity reasons only command line instructions are given.

 ## Home Automation Framework n+1